Understanding How Transfer Ivy League Admissions Evaluates CC Students

-For simplicity, we’ll be focusing on the community college student who wants to win over a transfer Ivy League admissions committee.
-Whether your dream university is Harvard, Cornell, Upenn or any other Ivy League school, there are some common factors that go into the selection process.
-These factors allow admissions counselors to get a decent idea if you’re a good fit for the university, and if you’ll be put in an environment where you’ll be most successful.
+For simplicity, we'll be focusing on the community college student who wants to win over an Ivy League transfer admissions committee.
+Whether your dream university is Harvard, Cornell, Upenn or any other Ivy League school, there are some standard factors that go into the selection process.
+These factors allow admissions counselors to form a solid idea of whether or not you're a good fit for the university, and if the environment there is one which will help you thrive.

 In this post, we’ll be going over these major factors that are considered:

-• Your SAT scores that you may have retaken
+- Your SAT's that you may have retaken

 By getting a solid understanding of these factors, you’ll be better prepared to launch yourself into the hearts of any transfer Ivy League admissions committee.
 If you’re looking for a faster route, check out this community college transfer guide to get into Ivy League universities as a transfer student.